uxlfoundation/oneapi-construction-kit/examples/technical_blogs/ock_demo_blog/getting_started.md

     the performance of OCK and oneAPI on RISC-V.
 - portDNN and portBLAS network sample project that executes VGG and Resnet50 networks

-`Note: cuda-to-sycl-nbody is in the process of being included to the new OCK demo package`

 For dpc++ support, Intel oneAPI nightly releases can be downloaded from [here](https://github.com/intel/llvm/releases).
 A few sycl examples can be used for testing from [oneAPI-Samples](https://github.com/oneapi-src/oneAPI-samples).

 You can run SYCL code using the `vector-add` from oneAPI-samples and samples from